Audeze LCD-X Review

 But…

-If it was up to me, and after all that said, I still wouldn’t rely on my phone long-term to power an LCD-X as these are mostly made for studio-type environments.
+If it were up to me, and after all that said, I still wouldn’t rely on my phone long-term to drive an LCD-X as these are mostly made for studio-type environments.

 ATOM